 Under the Equity Plans, options granted generally vested over four years from the grant date, with 25% generally vesting on the first anniversary of the grant date and ratably thereafter.
 Generally, options expired 10 years from the grant date.
 Restricted stock vested annually over a one to three-year period beginning from the date of grant.
 The performance units became performance shares on or about the first anniversary of the grant date, conditional upon Charter's performance against financial performance measures established by Charter's management and approved by its board of directors as of the time of the award.
-The performance units.
+The performance shares of Class A common stock on the third anniversary of the grant date of the performance units.
 In 2009, the majority of restricted stock and performance units and shares were voluntarily forfeited by participants without termination of the service period, and the remaining, along with all stock options, were cancelled on the Effective Date.